|Cold Spring Harbor, NY|

 Arthur Jensen, who had been serving as an assistant at Execution Rocks Lighthouse, took charge of Cold Spring Harbor Lighthouse next but remained for only eight months before accepting a transfer to Eaton’s Neck.
 During his brief tenure, Keeper Jensen was visited several times by President Theodore Roosevelt, who had a summer residence nearby at Sagamore Hill and would often row his children out into the harbor.

 Keeper Louis P. Brown left a description of a gale that damaged Cold Spring Harbor Lighthouse on February 25, 1918: “Last night while a south to southwest gale was blowing, a cake of ice about 1 mile square, from 4 to 8 inches thick, came out with tide and wind from Cold Spring and struck this station with such force it jarred the lantern doors open, also throwing a number of articles from shelves, oil cases and cans, dishes, pots, and pans.”
+Brown commented that the ice made the lighthouse “sway, crack, and tremble tremendously.”
 Afraid the light might be upset and start a fire, Keeper Brown put it out for just over an hour, from 1:45 a.m. to 2:55 a.m., and employed a small hand-lantern in its place.
-Brown commented that the ice made the lighthouse “sway, crack, and tremble tremendously” and that he and his family “sat about all night ready to leave the station.”
 An inspection conducted the following spring found the ice had caused $12,800 worth of damage to the station.

 Besides caring for the lighthouse, Louis Brown also kept a watchful eye on the surrounding waters.
 During one year, he towed ashore four people in a disabled launch, rescued two young men from a filled canoe during a heavy storm and gave them supper, bed, and breakfast, and towed five men in a disabled dory to Oyster Bay.

 In 1965, the wooden lighthouse was removed from the caisson and replaced by a steel skeleton tower.
-The old wooden tower was scheduled to be torn down until Mary Glenn, a resident living on Centre Island, purchased it for one dollar.
-Known as Lady Glenn, Mary had fond memories of the lighthouse, including one keeper who kept a piano at the station.
+The old wooden tower was scheduled to be torn down, but a resident living on Centre Island purchased it for one dollar.
+Known as Lady Glen, she had fond memories of the lighthouse, including one keeper who kept a piano at the station.
 When he played, the music could be heard drifting across the water.

 Head Keepers: William S. Keene (1890), Samuel Leonard Turner (1890 – 1900), Adolph Obman (1901 – 1903), Knute O. Ericson (1903 – 1908), William Champlin (1908), Chester Rowland (1908), Arthur Jensen (1908 – 1909), William J. Murray (1909), Alfred Nelsen (1909 – 1910), Jonathan S. Als (1910 – 1912), Joseph F. Woods (1912), Theodore DeShong (1912 – 1913), Charles R. Riley (1913), Louis P. Brown (1913 – 1924), Stephen Holm (1924), E.J.
 Smith (1924 – 1938), Albert G. Possell (1938 – at least 1942).